waterloo-rocketry/daq/inflight_recording/README.md

 1. Extract the contents of the zip to a file, and open a command prompt to that location
 1. Ensure the Pi is turned on, and give it a minute to start up fully
 1. Run `mpv.exe --no-cache --untimed --no-demuxer-thread udp://<IPv4 Address of Your PC>:<PORT>` (see [Getting the IP of your PC](#getting-the-ip-of-your-pc) for help)
-	1. The port is the one you specified in `autovid.sh`.
+	1. The port and IP are the ones you specified in `autovid.sh`.
 If you don't know it, you'll have to check what is currently on the Pi.

 Done!
 The stream should appear.
 If there is significant delay, try restarting the stream.
 Generally, about ~1 second of delay is expected.
 If no footage appears, check your firewall settings and ensure the port(s) allow UDP traffic.